quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_architecture.md

 A further insistence on IO monads is perpetuated by by a desire to be the [best language for every thing and everybody] (https://www.youtube.com/watch?feature=player_detailpage&v=2egL4y_VpYg#t=122) **and every part**.

-##Eliminating the artefacts of our technical limits from the architecture
+##Eliminating the artifacts of our technical limits from the architecture

 Imagine how different our programming architecture would be today, if all computer memory right from the first bits in the first stored program computer to every QB today was directly accessible and non-volatile memory, imagine some or all of that memory being [content (or context) addressable memory] (https://en.wikipedia.org/wiki/Content-addressable_memory).
 Imagine if we could reach into that memory and observe and change it and trigger execution directly.